libjohn/blogdown-libjohn/content/presentation/rtweet.md

 title = "rtweet for Rfun"

 # Project summary to display on homepage.
 summary = "Use R to gather, analyze and visualize tweets.
-This presentation includes information about text mining, sentiment analysis, network graph anslysis, term-document matrix, and wordclouds"
+This presentation includes information about text mining, sentiment analysis, network graph analysis, term-document matrix, and word clouds"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "network-graph.png"